 Cash flow ratios:

-Lastly, cash flow ratios show how well a business coverts sales to cash.
+Lastly, cash flow ratios show how well a business covers sales to cash.
 Also, it displays, in relative terms, whether the business is building a cash surplus or a deficit.
 Cash flow ratios are important because a business might be very profitable but too slow to collect payments, causing it to slowly run out of cash.
 In essence, this is one reason why businesses fail.
 Also, the different types of cash flow ratios include cash flow margin and net cash flow.

 Profitability ratio is a very important estimation for businesses and investors.
 Also, its values and sub-values show an in-depth picture of a business, therefore providing decision-makers with the right information to make the right choice.